 A design is useful if it’s accessible to the masses anywhere and at any given time.
 If a designer builds an idea, without making it accessible to diverse users, according to Design rule 101, they’re doing their job wrong.

 Be it any type of user base, a design must solve everyone’s problems.
-At the core, a design should appeal to the visitors with its aesthetics, most importantly, provide a joyful and intuitive experience.
+At the core, a design in WordPress should appeal to the visitors with its aesthetics, most importantly, provide a joyful and intuitive UI and UX.
 This is where the Usability & Accessibility factor comes into play.

 Accessibility is all about people.
 It is “designing to meet the needs” of people with disabilities.
 So, if diverse people are using a technology that directly translates into greater accessibility.

 According to Neilsen Norman Group, Usability is a quality attribute that assesses how easy user interfaces are to use.

 From a user’s perspective, Usability is either “this is not worth my time” or “this works”.
 The concept behind it is, whatever you design should materialize with the technology.
 If you have designed an intuitive and interactive design for the digital space, then the technology should present itself the way as you have envisioned it.

 What do they both have in common?

 Users are a core component in today’s technology circus.
 They are for who you make, they are who use what you make!
 Makes sense?